Real-Time Optimization Meets Bayesian Optimization and Derivative-Free Optimization: A Tale of Modifier Adaptation: Introduction

 Similar to the two-step RTO scheme, modifier adaptation embeds the available process model into a nonlinear optimization problem that is solved on every RTO execution.
 The key difference is that the process measurements are now used to update the so-called modifiers that are added to the cost and constraint functions in the optimization model, while keeping a nominal process model.
 This methodology greatly alleviates the problem of offset from the actual plant optimum, by ensuring that the KKT conditions determined by the model match those of the plant upon convergence \citep{Marchetti2009}.
 However, this desideratum comes at the cost of having to estimate the cost and constraint gradients from process measurements.

 Inferring gradient information from noisy process measurements is challenging, but nonetheless key to the effectiveness and reliability of modifier adaptation \citep{Bunin2013,Jeong2018}.
 Variants of the modifier-adaptation principle in order to mitigate this burden are surveyed by \citet{Marchetti2016}.
 They include recursive update schemes that exploit past steady-state operating points \citep{Gao2005,Marchetti2010,Rodger2011}, selective adaptation schemes that rely on directional derivatives \citep{Costello2016}, as well as schemes that take advantage of transient process measurements \citep{Francois2014,Krishnamoorthy2018,Speakman2020}.
 Other variants do not require estimating plant gradients explicitly.
 The nested modifier-adaption scheme by \citet{Navia2015} embeds the modified optimization model into an outer problem that optimizes over the gradient modifiers using a derivative-free algorithm. \citet{Gao2016} proposed to combine quadratic surrogates trained on available plant data with a nominal mechanistic model in order to account for curvature information and filter out the process noise.
 Likewise, \citet{Singhal2016} investigated data-driven approaches based on quadratic surrogates as modifiers for the predicted cost and constraint functions and devised an online adaptation strategy for the surrogates inspired by trust-region ideas.
-More recently, \citet{Ferreira2018} were the first to consider Gaussian processes (GP), trained from past measurement information, as the cost and constraint modifiers.
-Then \citet{delRio2019} developed this strategy further by introducing modifier-adaptation schemes that rely on trust regions to capture the GPs' ability to capture the cost and constraint mismatch.
+More recently, \citet{Ferreira2018} were the first to consider Gaussian processes (GPs), trained from past measurement information, as the cost and constraint modifiers. \citet{delRio2019} developed this strategy further by introducing modifier-adaptation schemes that rely on trust regions to capture the GPs' ability to capture the cost and constraint mismatch.
+Lately, \citet{Shukla2020} investigated convergence certificates for such schemes and confirmed the benefits of using GP surrogates owing to their probabilistic full-linearity properties.
 But the theoretical properties and practical performance of these schemes are yet to be analyzed in greater depth.

 The idea of correcting the mismatch of a knowledge-driven model with a data-driven model is akin to hybrid semi-parametric modeling \citep{Thompson1994,VonStosch2014}, specifically a parallel hybrid model structure.
 The consideration of non-parametric models, whereby the nature and number of parameters is not determined by a priori knowledge but tailored to the data at hand, makes perfect sense to capture the structural plant-model mismatch in RTO applications.
 In principle, this approach is even amenable to a completely model-free RTO scheme by simply discarding the mechanistic model component.
 But the effect of removing this mechanistic knowledge in a practical RTO setup has seldom been investigated to date.